dogacancolak/dogacancolak/README.md

 # Hello Stranger 👋
 Here are some facts about me:

-* I'm from Istanbul, Turkey 🇹🇷
+* I'm from Istanbul, Turkey.
 * I speak 5 languages :us: :de: :ru: 🇹🇷 🇸🇦 (not to mention the _programming_ languages!)
 * I'm an amateur filmmaker and photographer